mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step4.md

 Since the test environment allows code completion, simply try to change the query to include the OrderStatus and OrderTime.

-In the [Next step](./Step5.md) you will add a parameter to your query to be able to return only one order.

 [Next step](./Step5.md)